Abdulwaashim/Product-price-tracker/README.md

-# 🛒 Amazon Price Tracker with Email Alerts
+# 🛒 Product Price Tracker with Email Alerts

 This is a Python-based automation project that scrapes Amazon product prices using Selenium and sends you an **email alert** when the price drops below your set threshold.